Kautenja/PotatoChips/README.md

 106 is an emulation of the Namco 106 audio processing unit from the Nintendo Entertainment System (NES) for VCV Rack.
 The Namco 106 chip contains eight channels of wave-table synthesis and 128 bytes of operational RAM.
+The wave-tables are 4-bit and can be as long as 63 samples.
+This module uses a bank of five 32-sample wave-tables to act as the waveform for all eight channels.

 <p align="center">
 <img alt="106" src="manual/106/img/106-Module.svg" height="380px">